RBeneroff/R-Blends/color picker planning.md

 # Color Picker Planning & ERD - Ruby on Rails/AngularJS

 Working on:
-- being able to delete from all_color_schemes when deleting from users color scheme
 - show all color schemes on explore page
 - refresh color scheme form after submission
+- change ng-click button on explore to show on load

 Bugs to fix:
 - when you log out and sign in under another user, if you don't refresh, the other user's color schemes show up until you click the button or add a new one